Thylakoid: Lumen

 The thylakoid lumen is a continuous aqueous phase enclosed by the thylakoid membrane.
 It plays an important role for photophosphorylation during photosynthesis.
-During the light-dependent reaction, protons are pumped across the thylakoid membrane into the lumen making it acidic down to pH 4.
+During the light-dependent reaction, protons are pumped across the thylakoid membrane into the lumen, making it acidic down to pH 4.

 Granum and stroma lamellae

-In higher plants thylakoids are organized into a granum-stroma membrane assembly.
+In higher plants, thylakoids are organized into a granum-stroma membrane assembly.
 A granum (plural grana) is a stack of thylakoid discs.
 Chloroplasts can have from 10 to 100 grana.
 Grana are connected by stroma thylakoids, also called intergranal thylakoids or lamellae.
 Grana thylakoids and stroma thylakoids can be distinguished by their different protein composition.
 Grana contribute to chloroplasts' large surface area to volume ratio.
 A recent electron tomography study of the thylakoid membranes has shown that the stroma lamellae are organized in wide sheets perpendicular to the grana stack axis and form multiple right-handed helical surfaces at the granal interface.
 Left-handed helical surfaces consolidate between the right-handed helices and sheets.
 This complex network of alternating helical membrane surfaces of different radii and pitch was shown to minimize the surface and bending energies of the membranes.
-This new model, the most extensive one generated to date, revealed that features from two, seemingly contradictory, older models coexist in the structure.
-Notably, similar arrangements of helical elements of alternating handedness, often referred to as “parking garage” structures, were proposed to be present in the endoplasmic reticulum and in ultradense nuclear matter.
+This new model – the most extensive one generated to date – revealed that features from two, seemingly contradictory older models, coexist in the structure.
+Notably, similar arrangements of helical elements of alternating handedness, often referred to as "parking garage" structures, were proposed to be present in the endoplasmic reticulum and in ultradense nuclear matter.
 This structural organization may constitute a fundamental geometry for connecting between densely packed layers or sheets.

 Formation

 Chloroplasts develop from proplastids when seedlings emerge from the ground.
 Thylakoid formation requires light.
 In the plant embryo and in the absence of light, proplastids develop into etioplasts that contain semicrystalline membrane structures called prolamellar bodies.
 When exposed to light, these prolamellar bodies develop into thylakoids.
 This does not happen in seedlings grown in the dark, which undergo etiolation.
 An underexposure to light can cause the thylakoids to fail.
-This causes the chloroplasts to fail resulting to the death of the plant.
+This causes the chloroplasts to fail resulting in the death of the plant.

 Thylakoid formation requires the action of vesicle-inducing protein in plastids 1 (VIPP1).
 Plants cannot survive without this protein, and reduced VIPP1 levels lead to slower growth and paler plants with reduced ability to photosynthesize.
 VIPP1 appears to be required for basic thylakoid membrane formation, but not for the assembly of protein complexes of the thylakoid membrane.
 It is conserved in all organisms containing thylakoids, including cyanobacteria, green algae, such as Chlamydomonas, and higher plants, such as Arabidopsis thaliana.